 There are 3 types of placenta previa:

-Placenta previa is estimated to occur in 1 in 200 pregnancies.
+A “low-lying” placenta does not cover or touch the cervix, but is within 2 centimetres of the opening.
+Placenta previa is estimated to occur in 1 in 250 pregnancies.

 The causes and risk factors for placenta previa are:

 - The fertilized egg implanted very low in the uterus, causing the placenta to form close to or over the cervical opening.